 Our library content is no longer freely available.
 Please register to gain access to more than 12,000 innovations, updated daily.
 Our content is global in scope and covers solutions to the world's biggest challenges across 18 sectors.

 Spotted: From concrete tiles that reuse rainwater to low-cost technology for eco-friendly houses, there are many means through which we can behave more responsibly.
 Now a unique idea from a UK startup could help reduce air pollution in urban areas.

 EcoLogicStudio has found a way to harness photosynthesis in algae.
-The algae can remove air pollution through this living curtain, designed to rest over the outside of buildings.
-This so-called 'urban curtain', or Photo.Synth.Etica, is a photobioreactor.
+The algae can remove air pollution through a so-called ‘urban curtain’, designed to rest over the outside of buildings.
+This urban curtain, or Photo.Synth.Etica, is a photobioreactor.
 It acts as an incubator for the algae, allowing it to carry out the naturally carbon-sequestering process of photosynthesis.
-The Photo.Synth.Etica prototype is made of 16 modules of bioplastic.
-Each is…